pkb/obsidian-extensions-list/plugins/external-file-embed-and-link.md

 ## Features

-1. Embed external files (PDF, Images, Audio, Video) outside your obsidian vault.
-(Markdown file embedding is under development)
+1. Embed external files (Markdown, PDF, Images, Audio, Video) outside your obsidian vault.
-2. Create links to files outside your obsidian vault that open with system default applications
+2. Create links to files outside your obsidian vault that open with system default applications.
-3. Reference files using paths relative to Home directory or Vault directory for cross-device and cross-platform compatibility
+3. Reference files using paths relative to Home directory or Vault directory for cross-device and cross-platform compatibility.
-4. Provide commands to add embeds or links via file picker
+4. Provide commands to add embeds or links via file picker.
-5. Support drag & drop to create embeds or links
+5. Support drag & drop to create embeds or links.

 ## Detailed Usage